 Sounds great, right?
 Unfortunately, no. The problem is with how Maryland defines what an essential business is.
 Except for a very small list of specific businesses, everything is considered an essential business.
-That means workers at these so-called essential businesses cannot stay at home and remain safe from COVID-19.
-No, they have to go to work and possibly expose themselves to the COVID-19 virus.
+That means workers at these so-called essential businesses cannot stay at home and remain safe from the virus.
+No, they have to go to work and possibly expose themselves to the virus.

 What is an essential business in Maryland?